SQL Server Statistics Updates: A Deep Dive

 Key options include:

-• SAMPLE number PERCENT: Calculates statistics by sampling a specified percentage of the rows in the table or indexed view.
-This is faster than FULLSCAN but may be less accurate.
+• SAMPLE number PERCENT: Performs statistics through a sampling of the given number of rows that is a part of the table or indexed view.
+It is quicker than FULLSCAN and possibly not as accurate.

-• SAMPLE number ROWS: Calculates statistics by sampling a specified number of rows in the table or indexed view.
+• SAMPLE number ROWS: Computes statistics by sampling a given number of rows of a table or an indexed view.

-• RESAMPLE: Uses the current sampling rate to update the statistics.
-This is useful when the data distribution has changed but the overall data volume remains the same.
+• RESAMPLE: Works off of the current sampling rate to recalculate the statistics.
+This would be helpful in case of changed data distribution and yet the volume of data remains constant.

 Best Practices for Managing Statistics